Smart-IoT-Systems/FaaS4IoT/proxy/examples/standardized/README.md

 - Broker : MQTT

 ### Get started
-First, you can upload our example of Arduino [code](https://github.com/Smart-IoT-Systems/FaaS4IoT/blob/main/proxy/examples/standardized/arduino_csv_data.ino) to your Arduino device with TFT shield with joystick using the Arduino IDE or you can use your own piece of code and device with condition of using NGSI data.
+First, you can upload our example of Arduino [code](https://github.com/Smart-IoT-Systems/FaaS4IoT/blob/main/proxy/examples/standardized/arduino_csv_data.ino) to your Arduino device using the Arduino IDE or you can use your own piece of code.
 Second, install the proxy using docker by executing the build script

     ./build